SORMAS-Foundation/SORMAS-Project/DEVELOPMENT_ENVIRONMENT.md

 # IDE

 This is enough for CLI based development using `mvn` and friends.
-Depending on the IDE of your choice, you can achive further integration and improve the developer experience.
+Depending on the IDE of your choice, you can achieve further integration and improve the developer experience.

  * [Eclipse](#Eclipse)